metadatacenter/cedar-docker-deploy/cedar-frontend/README.md

 `CEDAR_WORKSPACE_PREVIEW_PORT` or `CEDAR_TEMPLATE_DESIGNER_PREVIEW_PORT` for host-port collisions.
 For a remote preview topology, also set the two absolute frontend URL variables consumed by the images.
 This file is not loaded by the normal `cedarcli docker start frontends` command.
+The deployment smoke rejects dirty or provenance-unknown image inputs and verifies the no-store runtime build metadata.
+Save the recorder's JSON output with staging evidence; it names both full source commits and the exact generated bundle digests needed to distinguish a deployment and its rollback target even when an image tag is reused.